gyroflow/rollingshutter/README.md

 ## Guide:

 ### Capture video
-* Set up an LED to blink a high rate (say 1000 Hz), this can be done with an Arduino or similar.
-(TODO: add example setup/code).
+* Set up an LED to blink a high rate (say 1000 Hz), this can be done with an Arduino or similar. `rs_blinker` contains an example program for the Arduino Uno/Nano.
+For new implementations, it's recommended to double check frequency with a multimeter/oscilloscope/logic analyzer.
 * Set camera shutter speed as high as possible and not a divisor of blinking frequency.
 So not 250, 500, or 1000, with anything above 1000 being preferred.
 If no manual exposure is possible on the camera, use multiple and/or bright LED's to force a higher shutter speed.
 * Film the LED with the camera lens covered by something white/diffuse.
 Alternatively remove lens and expose sensor directly.
 The goal is to uniformly light the whole sensor.
 You should see horizontal lines forming in the video.
 * Each video only needs to be 4-5 seconds long.
 It can also be useful to say the camera setting while recording it.
+* Higher blinking frequencies give a more precise estimate, but require higher camera shutter speeds.
+Make sure to pass the correct blinking frequency to the script if not using the default 1000 Hz.

 Note: Rolling shutter readout may vary with the resolution, framerate, and cropping setting.